KyoRyoung/PE2final/README.md

 # PE2_C
 **Programming for Engineer Ⅱ**

+## Overview
-This software is programed to analyze mesured data of semiconductor wafers.
+This software is programed to analyze measured data of semiconductor wafers.
 * * *

 ## Contents